 Generally, such rooms comprise the middle rooms or hall of the house.
-It is better to store emergency first aid kits in such rooms that can be easily accessible at the time of emergency.
+It is better to store emergency first aid kits in rooms that can be easily accessible during the emergency.

 iii.
 Bed or Closet

-It is also necessary to ensure that the closet is free from any hazardous material that may pose risk during the shaking of the house during an earthquake.
+It is also necessary to ensure that the closet is free from any hazardous material that may pose a risk during the shaking of the house during an earthquake.

 iv.
 Door frame (as a shelter during the earthquake)

 The door frame is not the safest place to be during an earthquake.

 But, it can be used as a shelter during the shaking when no other alternative seems feasible.

 It must be ensured that door frames have been constructed with adequate strength to withstand the falling debris load.

 If a person is outside the buildings during an earthquake, they must immediately run to open space.